-Healthier Kids Foundation is hosted its 8th Annual Symposium on the Status of Children’s Health on April 11th at Microsoft Corporation, 1020 Enterprise Way, Sunnyvale, California.
-This year’s Symposium will focus on current data relative to children’s health in our community.
+Healthier Kids Foundation hosted its 8th Annual Symposium on the Status of Children’s Health on April 11th at Microsoft Corporation, 1020 Enterprise Way, Sunnyvale, California.
+This year’s Symposium focused on current data relative to children’s health in our community.

 About the Speakers:

 Keynote Speaker: Robert Pearl, MD

 Dr. Robert Pearl is the former CEO of The Permanente Medical Group (1999-2017), the nation’s largest medical group, and former president of The Mid-Atlantic Permanente Medical Group (2009-2017).
 In these roles he led 10,000 physicians, 38,000 staff and was responsible for the nationally recognized medical care of 5 million Kaiser Permanente members on the west and east coasts.
 Recently named one of Modern Healthcare’s 50 most influential physician leaders, Pearl is an advocate for the power of integrated, prepaid, technologically advanced and physician-led healthcare delivery.

 He serves as a clinical professor of plastic surgery at the Stanford University School of Medicine and is on the faculty of the Stanford Graduate School of Business, where he teaches courses on strategy and leadership, and lectures on information technology and healthcare policy.

 In 2017 he authored “Mistreated: Why We think We’re Getting Good Healthcare—And Why We’re Usually Wrong” a Washington Post bestseller that offers a roadmap for transforming American healthcare.
 All proceeds from the book benefit Doctors Without Borders.